 Head and neck cancer is highly curable—often with single-modality therapy (surgery or radiation)—if detected early.
-More advanced head and neck cancers are generally treated with multi-modality surgery, including various combinations of surgery, radiation, and chemotherapy.
-With any of these methods, the goal is not only to remove the cancer, but also to preserve the functions of the structures involved in speaking, swallowing, and expression.
-The checkpoint inhibitors nivolumab (Opdivo®) and pembrolizumab (Keytruda®) were approved in 2016 for patients with advanced head and neck cancer, and many other immunotherapies are being evaluated in clinical trials.
+More advanced head and neck cancers are generally treated with various combinations of surgery, radiation, and chemotherapy.
+With any treatment plan, the goal is not only to remove the cancer, but also to preserve the functions of the structures involved in speaking, swallowing, and expression.

-- Cancer Research Institute (CRI) has a long history of supporting research into the link between viruses and cancer.
-In the late 1960s, Ted Boyse, Herbert Oettgen, and Lloyd J. Old demonstrated the association Epstein-Barr virus (EBV) and nasopharyngeal cancer, providing one of the earliest links between a virus and a human cancer.
-Since the 1970s, CRI has also supported the work of George Klein, at the Karolinska Institute in Sweden, on the relationship between EBV and cancer.
+- In the late 1960s, CRI-supported scientists Ted Boyse, Herbert Oettgen, and Lloyd J. Old found evidence to link the Epstein-Barr virus (EBV) and nasopharyngeal cancer, giving the field one of the earliest indications of a bridge between a virus and human cancer.
+Since the 1970s until his death in 2016), CRI supported the work of George Klein at the Karolinska Institute in Sweden on the relationship between EBV and cancer.

-- Since 1994, Cancer Research Institute (CRI) has given out more than $4 million dollars for human papillomavirus (HPV) research.
+- Since 1994, CRI has given out more than $4 million dollars for human papillomavirus (HPV) research.
 This has led to a number of clinical trials testing HPV vaccines, including one that was FDA approved in 2006 (Gardasil).

 - In 2008, CRI funded John C. Herr, of the University of Virginia, to study CABYR as a biomarker for lung and head and neck squamous cell carcinomas.

 Explore CRI’s current funding for head and neck cancer research in our funding directory.